canarieids/Zeek-Ubuntu-22.04/README.md

 ```

 6. Configure node.cfg

-   a.
-Standalone Mode
+a. **Standalone Mode:**
 	Zeek is initially configure to run in Standalone mode, which means it will only listen on **one interface**.
 That single interface is defined in /opt/zeek/etc/node.cfg in the top section.

 ```
 ...